GraemeMalcolm/openai-vision/Instructions/Labs/03-vision-chat.md

    dotnet run
     ```

-4. When prompted, enter the prompt `I don't know what kind of fruit this is.
-Can you identify it, and tell me what kinds of food I could make with it?`
+4. When prompted, enter the following prompt:

+    ```
+   What is this fruit?
+What recipes could I use it in?
+    ```

 5. Review the response.
 Then enter `quit` to exit the program.

 ### Modify the code to upload a local image file

-1. In the code editor for the **chat-app.py** file, in the loop section, find the code you added previously under the comment **Get a response to image input**.
+1. In the code editor for your app code, in the loop section, find the code you added previously under the comment **Get a response to image input**.
 Then modify the code as follows, to upload this local image file:

     ![A photo of a dragon fruit.](../../Labfiles/vision-chat/python/mystery-fruit.jpeg)